Home Business Education Health

 • Avoid using straws

-Using a straw can create suction, which may dislodge the blood clot and slow down healing.
+Using a straw can create suction that may dislodge the protective blood clot, increasing the risk of complications.

 Safe Cleaning Practices